AzureDemos/KubernetesLab/README.md

 # Kubernetes Lab

+## The workshop is currently being re-written, and existing code remains for reference purpose only for previous attendees of this workshop.

 Welcome to the Kubernetes Lab.
 This lab is designed to demonstrate how to build a DotNet Core applications and deploy it into Kubernetes on Azure (AKS).

 Topics covered by this lab: